kayac-chang/social-proof-section/Guide.md

 }
 ```

-write some little helper will let you double
+Write some little helper will let you double

 ```js
 const times = (fn, n) => Array.from({ length: n }, (_, idx) => fn(idx));